jazmineuno/JazmineGuiQt/README.md

 Also need to build jazmine for Linux and put build in JazmineGuiQt directory.

 Use the included php.ini file.
+Put php.ini in php/sapi/cli/